-Effective Board Communication
+Board Priority #1: Communication

 Your residents may have different preferences in how they receive information, so it’s generally a good idea to use a mix of digital and traditional channels.
 Some options include email, a monthly newsletter, your community website, text messages, postal mail and bulletin board notices.
-“Have the ability and the technology to communicate with members in the methods they prefer,” Edwards suggests.
+“We must choose the right means of communication for the right message,” Effron said.
+“For instance, in an emergency, posting news on a message board isn’t ideal.
+Instead, use a messaging platform that can reach everyone quickly and effectively.”
 For example, FirstService Residential Connect™ allows you to text or email all residents at once in an emergency or with other information that impacts the whole community.

 Homeowners place their utmost trust and confidence in their board to protect the community’s property and money.
 This fiduciary duty is a primary board responsibility, but not everyone understands what that means.